When Does a Foot Switch Become “Special”?

 There’s no threshold you have to cross.
 If it’s not something we already ship as a standard, we treat it differently especially when it comes to production, documentation, and support.

-Knowing what qualifies as “special” helps set the right expectations.
+Knowing what qualifies as a “special foot switch” helps set the right expectations.
 It affects how we process your order, how long it might take, and how we support it after it ships.

 It also helps avoid overcomplicating things.
 If a catalog model already works for your setup, great you don’t need to reinvent the wheel.
 But if even one element doesn’t fit, calling it out early can help us guide you in the right direction.